p0ntsNL/hodlv2/README.md

 Starting HODLv2 2023.1
 ```

-If not succesful, you might need to add hodlv2 to your PYTHONPATH.
+You might have to add the hodlv2 folder to your PYTHONPATH.
 ```
 export PYTHONPATH=$PYTHONPATH:/path/to/hodlv2_folder
 ```

+If you are unsuccessful, please refer to the [wiki](https://github.com/p0ntsNL/hodlv2/wiki) for more in-depth documentation.